Pscully21/Module-19-text-editor/README.md

 4. When the above steps are completed you can open the browser and type in ``` localhost:3000 ``` which will bring you to the final application!

 ## Built with
+- HTML
+- CSS
+- ExpressJS
+- Javascript
+- IndexDB
+- Service Workers

 ## License
+This repo has the MIT license

 ## Screenshots